gfra54/MaintenancePassword/README.md

 Here are some of the stuff that will be added in the near future :
  * setting up (and revoking) multiple passwords.
- * Remove the maintenance page when a user is connecter to the control panel
+ * Remove the maintenance page when a user is connected to the control panel